colors feelings website business

 • light red for joy, sexuality, sensitivity, and love

-• pink for romance, love, friendship, feminine qualities, and passiveness
+• pinkish reds for romance, love, friendship, feminine qualities, and passiveness

 • dark red for vigor, willpower, leadership, courage